 Five times an underdog has defied the odds

-And we're not just talking about sporting miracles.
+But not every underdog story is a sporting one.
 Tales of when a longshot has achieved much more than what was expected extend to all walks of life.

 We look back at some underdog stories to brighten your day - and, maybe, give you that motivation to persevere and succeed.